-- Use the mouse-wheel to scroll up and down through images, arrow keys to pan, +/- to zoom.
-Zooming with keyboard +/- follows the mouse pointer.
+- Use the mouse-wheel to scroll up and down through images.

 - Image contrast is critical, open the contrast control bar with keyboard ‘c’ and adjust min/max contrast with sliders.
-If contrast is not set properly you will not see objects in your image that are actually there.
+If contrast is not set properly you may not see dim but potentially important structures in your images.

 - View a pixel intensity histogram with keyboard ‘h’.